chilli007123/Dissertation/Dissertation MD FILE.md

 As virus detection techniques have evolved over the years so has the need to create tools that bypass these techniques.
 The author [@garba2019evaluating] says "Malwares generates using tools such as Metasploit are easily detected nowadays due to the techniques used by antiviruses" As a direct reaction tools have had to evolve to keep up with antivirus detection.
 In this section I will discuss some popular techniques that malicious users may use to bypass AV.

 #### Encryption
+The author [@] defines encryption as the earliest and simplest method employed by the malware programmers to achieve their goal.
+The first known encrypted virus appread in 1987 and was named
 #### Obfuscation
 #### Polymorphism
+#### Metamorphism

 #### Off-The-Shelf Tools